Neural Window Decoder for SC-LDPC Codes

-Determining which CNs to deactivate based solely on the trained CN weights $w_C^{(\ell)}$ is challenging, as the weight values represent the reliability of the message, not the importance of the update itself.
-Therefore, we introduce damping factors \cite{Fossorier2003, Lian2019} to the NWD, which directly reflect the importance of the current node update.
-Damping is a commonly used decoding technique that mixes the message of the current iteration with the message of the past iteration.
-The CN message with damping factors is as follows:
+Identifying which CNs to be skipped based solely on the trained CN weights $w_C^{(\ell)}$ is difficult, as these weights reflect message reliability rather than the significance of the updates themselves.
+To address this, we introduce damping factors \cite{Fossorier2003, Lian2019} into the NWD that directly indicate the importance of each update.
+Damping forms the current message by mixing the new update $m^{(\ell)}_{c\rightarrow v}$ with the previous message $m^{(\ell-1)}_{c\rightarrow v}$.
+Accordingly, the damped CN message is obtained by applying damping to the CN update $m^{(\ell)}_{c\rightarrow v}$ in (\ref{Eq:NMS_CN}) as follows: